sync-for-science/sync-for-science.github.io/index.md

-S4S is a collaboration among researchers (Harvard Medical School Department of Biomedical Informatics), electronic health record vendors (Allscripts, athenahealth, Cerner, drchrono, eClinicalWorks, Epic, McKesson), and the United States federal government (Office of the National Coordinator for Health IT, and National Institutes of Health).
+S4S is a collaboration among researchers (Harvard Medical School Department of Biomedical Informatics), electronic health record vendors (Allscripts, athenahealth, Cerner, drchrono, eClinicalWorks, Epic, McKesson), and the United States federal government (Office of the National Coordinator for Health IT, National Institutes of Health).

 ### Who benefits from S4S?